The Tree That Owns Itself

 If you’d like to see the Tree that Owns Itself, head to the intersection of Finley and Dearing Streets in Athens.
 You’ll find the tree, along with a stone marker with a quote from Jackson explaining the history of the site.

-Athens, Georgia tourism has its own page dedicated to the tree.
+Athens, Georgia tourism has its own page dedicated to the tree, which proudly notes, “Its property rights have never been questioned.”
 This is one of the wackier quirky roadside attractions I’ve come across.
 Aside from the tree and the stone, there’s not much to see here, so you won’t need more than a few minutes at the site.

-Of course, the tree has its own Facebook page.
+Of course, the tree has its own Facebook page, where you can see images of the tree in various seasons, including its snow-covered winter view.
 If you ask me, that tree is a big publicity whore!